Groestlcoin/eclair/README.md

  :construction: Both the BOLTs and Eclair itself are a work in progress.
 Expect things to break/change!

- :warning: Eclair currently only runs on regtest or testnet.
+ :warning: Eclair currently runs on regtest, testnet and mainnet.
 We recommend testing in regtest, as it allows you to generate blocks manually and not wait for confirmations.

 ---